oceanprotocol/oceandb-driver-interface/README.md

     db.port=9985            # Port of yout persistence database.

     # In order to use SSL, configure below options.
-    db.ssl=True             # If True, connections will be made using HTTPS, else using HTTP db.verify_certs=False    # If True, CA certificate will be verified db.ca_cert_path=          # If verifyCerts is True, then path to the CA cert should be provided here db.client_key=           # If db server needs client verification, then provide path to your client key db.client_cert_path=      # If db server needs client verification, then provide path to your client certificate
+    db.ssl=true             # If *true*, connections will be made using HTTPS, else using HTTP db.verify_certs=false   # If *true*, CA certificate will be verified db.ca_cert_path=        # If verifyCerts is *true*, then path to the CA cert should be provided here db.client_key=          # If db server needs client verification, then provide path to your client key db.client_cert_path=    # If db server needs client verification, then provide path to your client cert

     # If you choose bigchaindb you have to provide this:
     secret=                 # A secret that serves as a seed.